 - For the socialization phase, choose places that don't require the puppy to move unless they want to and at their own pace.
 Puppy exercise should be focused on training and playing outdoors.
 Excessive, forced exercise can have long-lasting negative effects on your puppy's health, including bone and joint function problems.

 - Let your dog learn sociality with other dogs and with the help of a familiar, healthy adult dog that treats the puppy well and consistently.
 Also, arrange puppy playtime with other familiar puppies.
 At this age, puppies often only have experiences with their own breed, so make sure the puppy also sees dogs of different breeds.
 Keep your distance from dogs you don’t know or can’t guarantee will be healthy and friendly.
 You can also have your puppy observe dogs from a distance.
 The dog park is not a suitable place for a little puppy due to the risk of disease and potentially unpredictable dogs.
 If you do bring them there, make sure that they're not bullied or subjugated in the games of other puppies.
 In the best situations, there are usually only two puppies involved.

 - Protect your puppy from fear — both of being left alone too early and of socializing.
 Let the puppy examine the exciting things of life in peace, while also allowing them to get as far away from those things as they want.
 If a puppy is forcibly exposed to exciting things, it is likely to become much more fearful as an adult.
 In situations where your puppy is accidentally frightened, be sure to behave calmly yourself — talking in a worried tone can make the puppy even more nervous.
-By acting calm, you're communicating to your puppy that the situation is not dangerous.

 Step-by-Step Tips for Puppy Separation Training